Azure/mec-app-solution-accelerator/pocs/dapr/DaprMultiContainerOnDockerComposeAndK8s/deploy/k8s/readme.md

 This approach uses the same Docker Images built and used by DOCKER COMPOSE UP, but for KUBERNETES, so you can be sure that the same code/containers are running on both environments.

+## Set environment variable to the Docker Hub "user" so they will be registered right

+In this case I'm using the cesardl repo at Docker Hub, so. make sure you run the following to setup the environment variable:

+**/> $env:DOCKER_REGISTRY = 'cesardl/'**

 ## Build Docker Images locally